alephium/docs/docs/integration/integration-more.md

 [JS/TS SDK documentation](https://github.com/alephium/alephium-web3).

-### Does the wallet node need to expose its port to the outside?
+### Does the fullnode need to expose its port to the outside?
 If so, is it acceptable for the machine to have a NAT IP?

 Yes and NAT IP is ok.